Cody Bellinger Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.3 K/9, which ranks 23rd in the league.
+- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 21st in MLB.

-- The Dodgers have the 13th-ranked team ERA among all MLB pitching staffs (4.09).
+- The Dodgers have a 4.52 team ERA that ranks 18th among all MLB pitching staffs.

-- Urias (3-1) takes the mound for the Dodgers in his fifth start of the season.
-He's put together a 1.90 ERA in 23 2/3 innings pitched, with 26 strikeouts.
+- Kershaw (3-1) gets the starting nod for the Dodgers in his fifth start of the season.
+He's put together a 2.52 ERA in 25 2/3 innings pitched, with 26 strikeouts.

-- The left-hander's most recent time out was on Sunday against the Chicago Cubs, when he tossed 5 2/3 innings, surrendering two earned runs while allowing eight hits.
+- In his most recent appearance on Wednesday, the left-hander went seven scoreless innings against the New York Mets while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.